 Don’t be scared of cool flowers in Zone 3, either.
 While our process looks a bit different from the process in Lisa Mason Ziegler’s book Cool Flowers: How to Grow and Enjoy Long-Blooming Hardy Annual Flowers Using Cool Weather Techniques, you can still sow flowers after the snow melts.
 Plus, you can even start to kick those cool flowers out a little earlier than you’d imagine!

 For more about growing cool flowers in Zone 3, check out this post about poppies.
-And for even more cool flowers, you’ll want my new e-book Frost Proof Flower Garden.
+And for even more cool flowers, you’ll want my book The Frost Proof Flower Garden.
 If you prefer a physical copy, you can also get it on Amazon.

 Related